eclipse-archived/ceylon-lang.org/documentation/1.3/reference/repository/overrides.md

 - edit a module dependency, for example making it `shared` (per module)
 - include/exclude parts of the jar (for example, to exclude certain packages from a jar)

+## Alternatives to the overrides file

+The `--use-flat-classpath` and `--auto-export-maven-dependencies` options to the `ceylon` command sometimes allow us to avoid the need to specify an overrides file, or allow us to significantly simplify it.

+### Gotcha!

+Note that `--auto-export-maven-dependencies` does _not_ automatically make all transitive dependencies of any Maven module visible to Ceylon modules that import the Maven module!
+It only makes all transitive dependencies visible to _Maven modules themselves_.

 ## Overrides file syntax

 The overrides file must be a valid XML file named `overrides.xml` or `maven-overrides.xml` (the name is not significant).

 For example: